 69% Single males

 The team is currently working with adults who have been rough sleeping in Tauranga.
-Males account for just over two-thirds of the people we work with, and one-third are single females.
+Males account for more than two-thirds of the people we work with, and nearly one-quarter are single females.